What does really matter in image goal navigation?: Experimental Setup

 \subsection{Transferring capabilities obtained w. ``Sliding''}

-The high impact of the \code{Sliding} simulator setting came as a big surprise to us.
-While its role in sim2real transfer of point goal navigation was established in \cite{kadian20sm2real}, the common conjecture was that it impacted ``raw'' navigation performance, \ie, finding free space, avoiding obstacles, short, capabilities which are independent of the extraction of goal directional information.
-Our experiments, however, suggest that the particular choice of binocular visual encoder $\phi$ is impacted by this hyper-parameter, which in theory should be related to motion only.
+The huge impact of the \code{Sliding} simulator setting came somewhat as a surprise.
+While its role in sim2real transfer of point goal navigation was established in \cite{kadian20sm2real}, the common conjecture was that it impacted ``low-level navigation'', \ie, finding free space, avoiding obstacles, capabilities which are independent of the extraction of goal directional information.
+Our experiments, however, suggest that the choice of binocular visual encoder $\phi$ is impacted by this hyper-parameter, which should be related to motion only.

 This then raises the question, whether (i) the two agents trained in their respective settings have similar capabilities but perform differently purely due to the difference in task difficulty, or (ii) whether, for some reason, training with sliding actually leads to different and perhaps better performing agent capabilities.
 We tested these hypotheses by performing experiments loading the weights of an agent trained with \code{Sliding=True} and finetuning it with \code{Sliding=False}.
-For these experiments we used the \textit{ChannelCat + SpaceToDepth} agent, for which the difference in SR dropped from 83.6\% to 31.7\% when sliding was switched off (Tables \ref{tab:slidingtrue} and \ref{tab:slidingfalse}).
+For these experiments we used the \textit{ChannelCat + SpaceToDepth} agent, for which the difference in SR dropped from 83.6\% to 31.7\% when sliding was switched off (cf. \cref{tab:main_result}).

-Table \ref{tab:slidingtransfer} shows the results of these experiments.
+\cref{tab:slidingtransfer} shows the results of these experiments.
 Taking the agent trained with \code{Sliding=True} and validating it on \code{False}, row (b), makes SR jump to 54.6\%, compared to the baseline of 31.7\%, trained on \code{False} only.
-This is a surprising result.
+This is a highly surprising result.
 Although the performance is a far cry of the 83.6\% obtained by training and validating with \code{True}, it indicates that a certain amount of transfer is possible --- some capabilities are learned with sliding enabled.
-Finetuning this agent for 100M steps on \code{False} then provides further gains and yields SR=65.7\%, row (c).
+Finetuning this agent for 100M steps on \code{False} provides further gains and yields SR=65.7\%, row (c).